Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface-frontend/plans/u-lecturer-interface-13-edit-minigame-configuration-chickenshock.md

 12. The entered question with correct answer and wrong answers is displayed in the modal
 13. Press the Ok button of the modal
 14. The modal closes
-15. A feedback toast message appears which contains that configuraiton was saved
+15. A success message appears

 ## Alternative procedures